What depth socket should I use?

-Think of the ground socket as a protective shield - it does not affect the size foundation required
+Think of the ground socket as a protective shield in the concrete footing

-The concrete foundations must be large enough to ensure they are not dislodged when the item is impacted.
-This will depend upon existing soil conditions, existing foundations, size of item to be installed, wind conditions, the risk of impact from vehicles and the anticipated speed of traffic.
+The concrete footing must be large enough to ensure it is not dislodged when the item is impacted.
+This will depend upon existing soil conditions, existing foundations, size and weight of item to be installed, wind conditions, the risk of impact from vehicles and the anticipated speed of traffic.
 Follow local guidelines, as conditions differ from region to region

 As a guide:

 - 150 mm sockets are for securing small items such as small signage on solid concrete traffic islands or footpaths, small barriers, bins, street furniture secured to solid concrete or asphalt foundations.
 Great for Keep Left signs on solid concrete traffic islands

 - 350 mm is standard depth used for most applications used to secure any post, bin, bollard, barrier or item of street furniture (you can secure foundation to road base or asphalt, and can bell out the concrete base to improve stability).

 - 650 mm is used for large items such as large signage, large statues, football posts and large bollards installed using stand-alone foundations secured into soil (ie: new concrete cannot be secured to existing concrete or asphalt foundation) such as school signposts that are highly vulnerable to vandalism and signposts in regions that are vulnerable to strong winds.

 Good quality concrete can last up to 100 years, whereas rapid-set can be damaged upon first impact - choose wisely.
 The Smart ground socket creates a protective shield between the item and the concrete foundations to make the item removable and the foundation re-usable.
 The quality of the concrete will determine the life of the foundation.
 If you want the foundations to not be damaged, you must use good quality concrete (MP3 or greater) and the concrete footing needs to be large enough to ensure it will not be dislodged if item is impacted